laserpants/trombone/README.md

 Trombone is written in Haskell using the Warp HTTP server library, and WAI — a common protocol for communication between web applications and web servers.

-This software library is available for use under the BSD license.
+This software is available for use under the BSD license.